 Government officials or public agencies and private entities should not refuse a person service based on their race, gender, national origin, color, citizenship status, or religion.
 Such discrimination from government employees violate civil rights and may result in a lawsuit.

-Local governments, such as those in Fairfax County, Camden County, Palo Alto, and San Antonio, have faced civil rights lawsuits in the past.
+Local governments, such as those in Fairfax County, Camden County, Palo Alto, Santa Clara County, and San Antonio, have faced civil rights lawsuits in the past.
 Some settlements have required city councils and law enforcement bureaus to implement departmental reporting requirements, improving oversight and reducing instances of police misconduct.

 Harassment